 There are several funding sources available to new and established businesses beyond your savings.
-Instead of focusing on traditional capital sources, here are five alternative ways for your business to access capital that you may not have considered (and if, have another look at them).
+Instead of focusing on traditional capital sources, here are five alternative ways for your business to access capital that you may not have considered.

 This form of capital can be overlooked, but it deserves more attention.
-The government occasionally matches initiatives they are trying to promote with small businesses, offering grants.
+The government occasionally matches initiatives they try to promote with small businesses, offering grants.
 Although it can be difficult to access federal funds, you never know what grants, SBA or otherwise, might be available to you unless you look. business.usa.gov is an excellent place to get started.
 You should consider bringing on a grant writer to help you with the application.
-Try to look for less obvious grants, or grants offered by private companies — for example, the $15,000 Patagonia Environmental Grant helps environmental and social justice groups who want to make a difference in the world.
+Try to look for less obvious grants or grants offered by private companies.
+For example, the $15,000 Patagonia Environmental Grant helps environmental and social justice groups who want to make a difference in the world.

-Additional small business-focused government capital include SBA initiatives created during the pandemic, such as the Economic Injury Disaster Loan or EIDL, which was created to help small business owners and qualified agricultural businesses who have suffered a loss directly related to COVID-19 or other economic crises.
-Another example of this is the Payment Protection Program, or PPP, loans, which is an SBA-backed loan that helps businesses keep their workforce employed during the COVID-19 crisis.
-These loans were incredibly helpful to small businesses, with 5.14 million loan records originated in 2020 and another 6.63 million loans made in 2021.
+Additional small business-focused government capital includes SBA initiatives created during the pandemic, such as the Economic Injury Disaster Loan or EIDL, which was created to help small business owners and qualified agricultural businesses who have suffered a loss directly related to COVID-19 or other economic crises.
+Another example of this is the Payment Protection Program, or PPP loan, which is an SBA-backed loan that helps businesses keep their workforce employed during the COVID-19 crisis.
+These loans were incredibly helpful to small businesses, with 5.14 million loan records originating in 2020 and another 6.63 million loans made in 2021.